 This is one of those wonderful baked goods that straddles the line between breakfast and dessert.
 Use this coconut bread recipe to make a treat that is made in just one bowl and mixed up in less than 10 minutes!
+It's one of those simple recipes you'll reach for time and time again.

 This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.